Thanks to some of my favorite finds, 2020 didn’t completely suck

 Luckily, we found a few ways to bring the world to us!
 From thought-provoking books to subscriptions that bring the world to my door here are some of my favorite finds that made 2020 suck just a little bit less:

 MasterClass – If, like me, you have a never-ending list of interests and always up to learn something new then MasterClass is for you.
-We only subscribed a few weeks ago and we’ve already learned French cooking at home with Thomas Kellar from The French Laundry and started learning guitar from Carlos Santana.
+We only subscribed a few weeks ago and we’ve already learned French cooking at home with The French Laundry’s Thomas Kellar and started learning guitar from Carlos Santana.
 I can’t decide if I want to try skateboarding with Tony Hawk next or wine appreciation with James Suckling.
 Speaking of wine…

 BrightCellars – While this isn’t technically a “new find” for me, it’s certainly one of the most appreciated and anticipated deliveries hitting my doorstep in 2020.
 I’ve been receiving BrightCellars wine shipments since 2016 and I seriously love every shipment.
 Each one gets better and better as I rate my wine selections.

-Not only do I receive 4 hand-selected bottles of wine based on my personalized taste profile but I also receive loads of wine education literature with my bottles.
+Not only do I receive four hand-selected bottles of wine based on my personalized tastes but I also receive loads of wine education literature with my bottles.
 The best part is each bottle costs, on average, $10 to $15!
-If you want to try it out, click on BrightCellars Invite A Friend link and get $50 dollars off your first shipment!
+If you want to try it out, click on my BrightCellars Invite A Friend link and get $50 dollars off your first shipment!

 Atlas Coffee Club – I received this subscription as a Christmas gift and I’m STOKED about my first shipment!
-I already received an email saying my single-source coffee beans have been roasted to my preferences and are on their way.
+I received an email saying my single-source coffee beans have been roasted to my preferences and are on their way.
 Looks like the first stamp in my coffee passport will be Burundi Kayanza!
-Yeah, I don’t know where that is either but the postcard that arrives with my coffee will tell me all about it!
+Yeah, I don’t know where that is either.
+BUT the postcard that arrives with my coffee will tell me all about it!

 Literati – I signed my daughter up for this book club and they just recently expanded into adult book clubs.
 Book clubs with celebrities, or “Luminaries”, like Stephen Curry, Malala, and Richard Branson!
 Each month you receive a book based on which categories you choose (business, activism, sports, etc) and then you get to discuss the book with the Luminaries.
 “Literati is a book subscription that’s designed to inspire and entertain you while elevating your reading list.
 Long Live Literature!” – Literati Website

 Audible – Again, not a “new find” but still much loved.
 So much so that when asked what we want for our birthdays or Christmas we request Audible credits!
-Sometimes that 1 credit a month that comes with the membership, as well as all the Audible Originals just isn’t enough!
+Sometimes that one monthly membership credit, as well as all the Audible Originals just isn’t enough!

 Favorite Books (since we are already on the subject)

-Now, you will usually find me with a fantasy, murder mystery, or thriller in hand but since having a kid I kinda went down a rabbit hole…
+Usually you would find me with a fantasy, murder mystery, or thriller in hand but since having a kid I kinda went down a rabbit hole…

 Last Child in the Woods – (are you beginning to see a trend here?)
 This book hits hard and really lights a fire.
 So much so that its prompted an international movement!
 “As children’s connections to nature diminish and the social, psychological, and spiritual implications become apparent, new research shows that nature can offer powerful therapy for such maladies as depression, obesity, and attention deficit disorder.”

 French Kids Eat Everything – The French have taken eating and turned it into a guiltless form of art.
-And their philosophy of feeding (or rather educating) their children completely puts America’s approach to dining to shame.
+And their philosophy of feeding (or rather educating) their children’s palate completely puts America to shame.
 This book completely reshaped how I approach mealtime!

 Favorite Gear and Gadgets